Your cart is empty!

 Brain cells are sensitive to deficits in insulin.
 An excess of sugar without ample insulin to handle it can lead to a decrease in memory functions.
 A decline in memory can be the first sign of Alzheimer’s, which is the destruction of the entire brain, not just the memory center.
 New research found that prior to the onset of Alzheimer’s disease, many patients showed decades of sugar abuse and degradation of insulin function, stemming back to individuals as young as 24 years old.

 Education and awareness is power.
 Now that we’re aware of this connection, we can do something to offset the incidence of memory loss and Alzheimer’s disease.
 By taking the following dietary steps to heart and implementing them into your diet and the diets of your loved ones, we can slow down the degradation of brain cells.

 Preventing Alzheimer’s disease may be easier than you think.
-Limiting sugar intake, maintaining a healthy, high-fiber diet and staying active can all help reduce insulin resistance that damages the brain and inhibits memory.
-By taking these small steps, you can begin to take control over your health.
+Limiting sugar intake, maintaining a healthy, high-fiber diet, and staying active can all help reduce insulin resistance that damages the brain and inhibits memory.
+By taking these small steps, you can begin to take control of your health.

 Jenn Giles, R.D., C.S.S.D. is all about health and wellness.
 She has over 15 years’ experience, including a dual master’s degree in Nutrition and Exercise Physiology from Columbia University.
 She is a Registered Dietitian (RD) and a Board Certified Specialist in Sports Dietetics (CSSD).
 She supplements all of this with her spin instructor certification and USATriathlon Level I Coach Certification.